Human Composting Statistics

 The human composting process takes approximately 30-45 days.
 The exact length of the process varies depending on the size of the body.

 Human composting produces an approximate cubic yard of soil.

 The cost of human composting varies based on factors such as location, provider and the exact services chosen.

 Human composting statistics

-Human composting is currently legal in six states: Washington, Oregon, California, Vermont, Colorado and New York.
+Human composting is currently legal in seven states: Washington, Oregon, California, Vermont, Nevada, Colorado and New York.

-Human composting is available beyond these six states.
+Human composting is available beyond these seven states.
 Residents of states that have not yet legalized body composting can arrange for transportation across state lines.

 There are more than 69 million residents in states where human composting is legal.